 For that the most important thing is to understand how to use our football predictions.
 Also remember that knowledge is power and our betting academy will arm you with brain power you might need.

 How do the predictions of Rowdie work?
 We earn money the same way as the bookies do for themselves.
 We base our football picks on mathematics and science.
 We compare the odds of a bookmaker with the fair odds calculated by our sophisticated – self learning algorithm.
-(As a reference we use the odds of bet365, that are displayed within each fixture)

 In the predictions section you will only find fixtures where the odds of a bookmaker are at least 5% higher than fair odds.
 The difference between those two odds is called a value.